edouardl/datatable-show-row/README.md

 Show Row : a DataTable plugin
 ==================

-This simple plugin works with the new API of the jQuery [DataTables](http://datatables.net) table enhancer.
+This simple plugin works with the new API of the jQuery [DataTables](http://datatables.net) table enhancer (API introduce in version 1.10).

 It permits to search a row and display the right page of DataTable to show it.
 For example after a new row creation or row content update.